-There can be no assurance that we will be successful in adding new products or securing additional customers for our current and future products, including with respect to the SMRT Cell 8M and Sequel II/IIe Systems.
+There can be no assurance that we will be successful in adding new products or securing additional customers for our current and future products, including with respect to the SMRT Cell 8M and Sequel II/Ie Systems and products related to our recent Circulomics acquisition and the pending Omniome transaction.
+If we are unable to sell Circulomics products, or pending closing of the transaction, the Omniome products, or if the Omniome transactio does not close, we may fail to achieve our strategic commercial initiatives in connection with the planned release of new products and anticipated entry into new markets.
 Our ability to further penetrate existing applications and any new applications depends on a number of factors, including the cost, performance and perceived value associated with our products, as well as customers' willingness to adopt a different approach to nucleic acid sequencing.
 Potential customers may have already made significant investments in other sequencing technologies and may be unwilling to invest in new technologies.
 We are experiencing pricing pressures caused by industry competition and increased demand for lower-priced instruments and lower operational costs.
-We have limited experience commercializing and selling products outside of the academic and research settings, thus cannot guarantee success in acquiring additional customers.
-Furthermore, we cannot guarantee that our products will be satisfactory to potential customers or that our products will perform in accordance with customer expectations.
+We have limited experience commercializing and selling products outside of the academic and research settings, and thus cannot guarantee success in acquiring additional customers.
+Furthermore, we cannot guarantee that our products will be satisfactory to potential customers or that our products will perform in accordance with customers.

 These applications are new and dynamic, and there can be no assurance that they will develop as quickly as we anticipate, that they will reach their full potential or that they will be receptive to any of our products.
 As a result, we may be required to refocus our marketing efforts, and we may have to make changes to the specifications of our products to enhance our ability to enter particular applications more quickly.
-We may also need to delay full-scale commercial deployment of new products as we develop them in order to perform quality control and early access user testing, including with respect to the SMRT Cell 8M and Sequel II/IIe Systems.
-Even if we are able to implement our technology successfully, we and/or our sales and distribution partners may fail to achieve or sustain market acceptance of our current or future products across the full range of our intended life science and other applications.
+We may also need to delay full-scale commercial deployment of new products as we develop them in order to perform quality control and early access user testing, including with respect to the SMRT Cell 8M and Sequel II/Ile Systems.
+Even if we are able to implement our technology successfully, we and/or our sales and distribution partners may fail to achieve or sustain market acceptance of our current or future products across the full range of our interned life science and other applications.
 We need to continue to expand and update our internal capabilities or to collaborate with other partners, or both, in order to successfully expand sales of our products in the applications that we seek to reach, which we may be unable to do at the scale required to support our business.